millipz/millipz.github.io/CV/index.md

 I am a UK registered architect, technologist and educator

-Having shifted from a design and management career in construction into the technology sector, I bring a unique perspective to technical challenges and products.
+Having transitioned from a design and management career in construction into the technology sector, I bring a unique perspective to technical challenges and products.

 In construction, I have experience at every stage of design, including practice management, administering contracts up to £5M, and lead architect on projects up to £10M.
 I have a wealth of experience of working with existing buildings, including many historic and listed buildings.
 I am a strong advocate for using appropriate technology to help improve the construction process on all projects, including BIM and workflow automation where possible.